ldj01/e-l-t/README.md

-# ESPA-L2QA-TOOLS Version 1.1.0 Release Notes
+# ESPA-L2QA-TOOLS Version 1.2.0 Release Notes
-Release Date: January 2017
+Release Date: February 2017

 ESPA modules for reading and interrogating the Level-1 QA band information, and for supporting a Level-2 QA band.
 The Level-2 QA band will include unique attributes from the Level-2 processing.